ISO 27001:2013 Internal Auditor Training Course

 - Workshop exercises

-- Training copy of the standard and Annex A
+- Training copy of the standard including Annex A

 The topics in this course include: